 All currently enrolled LCU students are welcome at the Student Counseling Center at no additional cost.
+Partners, spouses, and children of enrolled LCU students can be seen jointly with the LCU student.
+We are happy to assist with referrals for partners, spouses, and children who need to be seen individually.
 LCU counseling services are characterized by collegiality, compassion, and concern, as we value the dignity and worth of all people in a pluralistic society.
 The Student Counseling Center fosters and promotes awareness, empathy, and cultural competence within a multicultural environment.
 Psychological and career testing is available for a minimal cost based upon the number of assessment measures used.

 Who can access my counseling records?

 All counseling services comply with Illinois state law, as well as American Counseling Association Ethics Code and Standards (2014).
 LCU Student Counseling Center staff members follow Illinois state law in regards to confidentiality.
 Apart from federal and state laws concerning reporting procedures, no one outside of the counseling and supervisory team will have access to your information without your signed consent.
 To protect the confidentiality of our clients, any file belonging to a current or former MAC or MAPCC student will be sealed off from general counselor access and will be available only to the providing counselor, the primary supervisor of that counselor, the system administrator(s), and the faculty coordinator of the counseling services.

 What kinds of concerns can I bring to the Student Counseling Center?

 The LCU Student Counseling Center provides confidential counseling services for many mental health and college adjustment concerns including:

 - College Adjustment Difficulties